Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Preliminaries

-Note that the restriction to single-trace operators is here purely technical.
+Note also that the $s_2$ operator is chosen such that $\Om_2$ is unit-normalized.
+Moreover, the restriction to single-trace operators is here purely technical.
 All the techniques presented in this paper can be applied to higher-trace operators as well, the only limitation being that the CFT data is in general possibly not known.

 \paragraph{Defect operators.} We can define defect half-BPS operators in a similar manner.
-The analog of the single-trace operators \eqref{eq:SingleTraceHalfBPSOperators_Bulk} take the following explicit form:
+The analogue of the single-trace operators \eqref{eq:SingleTraceHalfBPSOperators_Bulk} take the following explicit form:

 with the half-BPS conditions

 Here we defined insertions on the Wilson line $\Wl[\ldots]$ as